HaliteChallenge/Halite-II/website/learn-programming-challenge/downloads-and-starter-kits/customize-bot.md

 ## Preinstalled Libraries

-For convenience's sake, we include tensorflow, keras (using a tensorflow backend), numpy, scipy, scikit-learn, pillow, and h5py on our game servers.
-Just import these libraries from your python files like normal!
+For convenience's sake, we include tensorflow, keras (using a tensorflow backend), numpy, scipy, scikit-learn, pillow and h5py on our game servers.
+Just import these libraries from your python files like normal.

 ## Compilation

 Bot compilation is done using [this autocompile script][autocompiler].
 Many languages will be properly autodetected and compiled if needed without the need for an install.sh script.

-Your main file must be called MyBot.
-Your language is recognized using the file extension of your MyBot file.
+Your main file must be called `MyBot.*` Your language is recognized using the file extension of your MyBot file.
 The appropriate file extensions for each language are:

 - Java - .java
 - Python - .py